-Aerobic Conditioning and Weight Training I Grades 10, 11, 12 1 credit
+Aerobic Conditioning and Weight Training I Grades 10, 11, 12 1/2-1 credit

-This course introduces students to aerobic conditioning and weight training concepts such as benefits of proper diet along with exercise, target heart rate, body composition, overload, progression and specificity.
+This course introduces students to aerobic conditioning and weight training concepts such as benefits of proper diet along with exercise, target heart rate, body composition, overload, progression, and specificity.
 Students will participate in aerobic dance, step aerobics, jump rope activities, and use cardio respiratory exercising machines.
 Students will be able to describe how the cardiovascular system functions while exercising in and out of their target heart rate zone.
 Students will experience gains in muscular endurance through circuit and pyramid weight training.
+Students may take this course more than once.